Furstenberg set problem and exceptional set estimate in prime fields: dimension two implies higher dimensions: Introduction

 \begin{question} Suppose $(s,t;n,k)$ is admissible.
 Find the largest $\bF(s,t;n,k)$, so that

 holds for any $\e>0$. \end{question}

-The $\gtrsim_\e$ in the above inequality is actually $\gtrsim_{s,t,n,k,\e}$.
-We just view $s,t,n,k$ as fixed parameters, so we simplify it to $\lesssim_\e$.
-The crucial point is that the implicit constant in $\gtrsim$ or $\lesssim$ throughout this paper never depends on $p$, but can depend on any other fixed parameters.
-We are interested in the behaviour as $p$ goes to infinity, so the goal is to find the index $\bF(s,t;n,k)$ for fixed $(s,t;n,k)$.
+In the above inequality, the implicit constant may depend on many parameters, but never depends on $p$.
+For simplicity, we may view $s,t,n,k$ as fixed parameters and write $\gtrsim_{s,t,n,k,\e}$ as $\gtrsim_\e$ throughout the paper.
+The dependence on $s,t,n,k$ will be mentioned when needed.
+We are interested in the behavior as $p$ goes to infinity, so the goal is to find the index $\bF(s,t;n,k)$ for fixed $(s,t;n,k)$.